Multilingual portals

 Global language constants

 Every text element used by default in Intrexx is defined in the global language constants.
-Furthermore, you will find specific language constants for Intrexx Share.
+Here you will also find special language constants for Intrexx Share.
 This helps you to administrate texts that appear in the portal often and in many applications centrally.

 Search